Jibux/playbooks/roles/jibux_svc/README.md

 ### Variables

 * `svc_host` is the domain used to access the services.
 It will resolve the private IP of the host.
-Its IP is updated by the `ovh_dyndns_update.sh` script.
+Its IP is updated by the `ovh_dns_update.sh` script.
 This script is launched in `ExecStartPre` by `jibux_svc.service`.
-It will fail if the discovered router MAC address is not matching `ovh_dyndns_router_whitelist`.
+It will fail if the discovered router MAC address is not matching `svc_router_whitelist`.
 * `dav_sync_host` is an alias to `svc_host`.
 It is used to access the Radicale server.
-* `ovh_dyndns_interface` is the network interface where to get the private IP from.
+* `svc_interface` is the network interface where to get the private IP from.
 * `svc_enabled` stands for `jibux_svc` service activation/deactivation at boot time.

 ## Structure